example42/Example42-tutorials/slides/PuppetTutorial/10_Modules.md

     content => template('mysql/my.cnf.erb'),
     # Template is in: $modulepath/mysql/templates/my.cnf.erb

   Provide static files (Static content).
-Note you can use content OR source for the same file.
+Note we can't use content AND source for the same file.

     source => 'puppet:///modules/mysql/my.cnf'
     # File is in: $modulepath/mysql/files/my.cnf